A decomposition for transverse spins in structured vector fields: Basic derivations

+The Hertz vector method is a useful mathematical tool for building vector wave solutions~\cite{Essex1977, Stratton2007, Ornigotti2014, Wang2014}.
+Assuming a time-harmonic term $e^{-i \omega t}$, the wave equation for the Hertz vector can be written as:

-where Hertz vector potential $\bm{\Pi}=\Pi(x,y,z)\hat{n}$, $k=\omega^2\epsilon\mu$ is the wave number in the medium, $\epsilon$ and $\mu$ are the permittivity and permeability of the medium.
-We emphasize that $\hat{n}$ may take x-, y-, or z-directions, although the selection of directions has no actual physical meaning.
-In isotropic media, the Hertz vector wave equation Eq.(\ref{1}) has two independent solutions $\bm{\Pi}_e$ and $\bm{\Pi}_m$ called electric and magnetic Hertz potentials respectively \cite{weiglhofer1987}, which lead to E-type and H-type waves (In some references\cite{shi2021s, shi2022, wang2014}, it is also called TM, TE wave) as \cite{ziolkowski1989}
+Here, the Hertz vector $\bm{\Pi}=\Pi(x, y, z)\hat{n}$, where $k=\omega\sqrt{\epsilon_0\mu_0}$ is the wave number, $\epsilon_0$ and $\mu_0$ are the vacuum permittivity and permeability respectively.
+The direction $\hat{n}$ of the Hertz vector can be any constant unit vector.
+The wave equation Eq.~\eqref{01} has two independent solutions $\bm{\Pi}_e$ and $\bm{\Pi}_m$, which are known as the electric and the magnetic Hertz potentials~\cite{Jackson1999, Stratton2007} respectively.
+The hence-defined vector solutions are E-type and H-type waves, respectively as

-In a source-free homogeneous linear isotropic medium, the results obtained for E-type and H-type waves are equivalent, and we only need to consider one of them to define the electromagnetic field.
-Here, we choose $\bm{\Pi}_m$ to define H-type waves.
+The E-type and H-type vector waves are dually symmetric, so only one is sufficient to define the electromagnetic field~\cite{Ornigotti2014, Wang2014}.
+Here throughout our paper we choose $\bm{\Pi}_m$ to represent EM waves.